-I have been up for hours and am exhausted before the clock strikes eight.
+I had been up for hours and was exhausted before the clock struck eight.
 I eye the sink full of dirty items while the dishwasher lies four inches to the left.
 The house is silent and soon I know the air will be filled with anger.

 Walking outside I water the recently planted hydrangeas, knowing full well once I leave they will die, much like the limited peace that lies between the walls.
 I have come to think the house is cursed but then realize that things were like this before anyone moved into this home.
 Years of anger still scream through the roof and the house wants me back - but I will never grant the inner walls their wish.

 The dog sits with me on the swing and cuddles.
 He knows I will soon leave and his life will become empty again.
 My heart cries for him but it is either his life or mine and there is no other solution.

 The lord of the manor is not in a good mood so I will embark on a journey somewhere else today.I pose him a few questions and nothing but silence follows my words and I immediately blame myself for his reaction as I did for years.

 I know in my heart that I do not deserve this treatment but in my mind I am shaking with fear and anticipation that he might lash out at me for hours.
 How many more days can I endure this without falling apart?
 Yesterday morning I sank to the depths of hell and barely crawled out in time.
 There is no answer except possibly death that will find me relief from his distant presence.
 I am free but yet I am not, and I slowly sink into a hollow world where nothing hurts me.

 I wake up and feel the imaginary cloud of blackness cover me once again and it brings me back to a place I had been to a very long time ago.
 My mind is breathing in a pit full of black sticky tar and there no way to save myself.
 Slowly I feel myself suffocating from my thoughts until I can no longer breathe and then I give in to the darkness again and became no more.